sampie777/obs-scene-timer/README.md

 _Connection settings_

 * `obsAddress` (string) (default: `ws://localhost:4444`): holds the full address of the OBS websocket server.
 This server can be on any computer in the same network of even over internet, as long as it can be reached by the obs-scene-timer application.
-* `obsPassword` (string) (default: `<empty>`): the password needed to connect to the OBS websocket. **Note**: this isn't yet implemented, as we wait for the next release of `obs-websocket-java`.
+* `obsPassword` (string) (default: `<empty>`): the password needed to connect to the OBS websocket.
+Please note that this **password is stored as plain text** in the properties file and therefore is readable by anyone with access to this file.
 * `obsReconnectionTimeout` (milliseconds) (default: `3000`): if connection with OBS failed or is lost, OBS Scene Timer will try to reconnect to OBS after this time in milliseconds.

 _Application color settings_

 **Note**: these color settings will disappear, because they are included in the Themes.

-* `timerBackgroundColor` (rgb) (default: `192,192,192`): a RGB color, separated by comma's, which will be used as the default background color for the timer.
+* `timerBackgroundColor` (rgb) (default: `192,192,192`): a RGB color, separated by commas, which will be used as the default background color for the timer.
-* `approachingLimitColor` (rgb) (default: `255,200,0`): a RGB color, separated by comma's, which will be used as the background color for the timer when it warns that the time limit is being approached (see `smallTimeDifferenceForLimitApproaching` and `largeTimeDifferenceForLimitApproaching`).
+* `approachingLimitColor` (rgb) (default: `255,200,0`): a RGB color, separated by commas, which will be used as the background color for the timer when it warns that the time limit is being approached (see `smallTimeDifferenceForLimitApproaching` and `largeTimeDifferenceForLimitApproaching`).
-* `exceededLimitColor` (rgb) (default: `255,0,0`): a RGB color, separated by comma's, which will be used as the background color for the timer when it warns that the time limit has been reached.
+* `exceededLimitColor` (rgb) (default: `255,0,0`): an RGB color, separated by commas, which will be used as the background color for the timer when it warns that the time limit has been reached.

 _Timer settings_